 If you already have your data in a graph model, it’s easy to get started with Amazon Neptune.
 You can load data in CSV or RDF formats and begin writing graph queries with Apache TinkerPop Gremlin or SPARQL.
 You can use the quick start guide below, or see the full getting started instructions.
 We've consolidated Best Practices for Amazon Neptune as well.

 There are other samples and examples available to help you get started.
 We have example code for visualizing your Neptune graph.
-We have an application to ETL IMDB into Neptune using AWS Glue to try out graph queries to find "Six Degrees of Kevin Bacon".
+We have an application to ETL IMDB into Neptune using Amazon Glue to try out graph queries to find "Six Degrees of Kevin Bacon".
 We have a recommendation engine sample that shows how to use collaborative filtering.

-If you'd like to migrate to Amazon Neptune, we have a utility to convert GraphML data to the Neptune CSV format, and there is also a Python Library to help with writing to Neptune from AWS Glue jobs.
+If you'd like to migrate to Amazon Neptune, we have a utility to convert GraphML data to the Neptune CSV format, and there is also a Python Library to help with writing to Neptune from Amazon Glue jobs.